javisar/ONI-Modloader/README.md

 How it works
 ------------
 The MODLOADER loads C# Harmony Patcher and also all Harmony Based mods in /Mods/ path.
-Deprecated: The INJECTOR changes some files in the game in order to call the MODLOADER every time you start the game.
+~~The INJECTOR changes some files in the game in order to call the MODLOADER every time you start the game.~~

 Projects
 --------
 * **ModLoader**: The modloader itself.
-* Deprecated: Injector: It injects the call to the modloader in 'Assembly-CSharp.dll'.
+* ~~Injector: It injects the call to the modloader in 'Assembly-CSharp.dll'.~~
-* Deprecated: OnionHook: Just a helper to generate IL code for the Injector.
+* ~~OnionHook: Just a helper to generate IL code for the Injector.~~

 Harmony Based Mods